N3bby/Shimarin/md/commands.md

 ?play https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ```

-Searches for youtube videos matching the 'bts' keyword.
+Searches for youtube videos matching the 'bts dna' keyword.
 Gives you a selection prompt in chat to pick one:
 ```
 ?play bts dna
 ```